What to see in Haiti

 Haiti is not an easy country to get around and the infrastructure is poor but there are rewards awaiting the intrepid.

-Cap-Haitian is situated on the north coast of Haiti between the Atlantic Ocean and the Morne du Cap.
-Its surroundings…
+Cap-Haitien is situated on the north coast of Haiti between the Atlantic Ocean and the Morne du Cap.
+Its surroundings have a lot to offer including art galleries, museums, and beautiful, pristine beaches.…

 Become our Haiti Travel Expert